by-jp/www.byjp.me/content/bookmarks/the-web-s-grain.md

 summary: A wonderful presentation on the limitations of the web, and how to adapt to them and foster our joy in the web as a medium.
 I love it!
 ---
+A wonderful presentation on the limitations of the web, and how to adapt to them and foster our joy in the web as a medium.
+I love it!

 ### Highlights